gvsmanohar/Optimal-time-for-weaning-of-patients-in-mechanical-ventilation/README.md

-# Predicting the Optimal Time for Weaning of Patients in Mechanical Ventilation
+# Predicting the Optimal Time for Weaning of Patients on Mechanical Ventilation

 ## Data Preparation
 - Missing value analysis